SCENE 01 / GIMBAL FILMING

 Stabilised Camera Movement Across Japan

-Here is how this works in practice.
-Our operator pool runs DJI Ronin 2, RS4 Pro, Freefly MoVI Pro, and MoVI Carbon rigs every day across Tokyo, Yokohama, Osaka, and Kyoto.
-They know the cinema bodies that come through Toho, Toei Tokyo, and Toei Kyoto Studios.
-Sony's Tokyo base means factory-level support for Venice 2 kits — a real lift for shoots claiming the J-LOC subsidy of up to 50%.
+Our operator pool runs DJI Ronin 2, RS4 Pro, Freefly MoVI Pro and MoVI Carbon rigs each day across Tokyo, Yokohama, Osaka and Kyoto.
+They know the cinema bodies that come through Toho, Toei Tokyo and Toei Kyoto Studios.
+Sony's Tokyo base brings factory-level support for Venice 2 kits.
+That is a real lift for shoots claiming the J-LOC subsidy of up to 50%.

-Here is the short of it.
 Each booking is matched to the scene's tempo, not a stock kit list.
 Run-and-gun doc days through Asakusa and the Ginza arcades use lighter handheld rigs.
-Commercial car work for Toyota, Honda, or Nissan often pairs gimbal with car-mount setups.
+Commercial car work for Toyota, Honda or Nissan often pairs the gimbal with car-mount setups.

-Here is the breakdown.
-Feature drama and series work calls for cinema-grade rigs with wireless follow focus, remote head set-up, and a full assistant team.
-Operators show up pre-balanced with spare batteries and consumables.
-They know the cultural codes for shrines, temples, and public spaces, so set-up time stays short and creative time stays long.
+Feature drama and series work calls for cinema-grade rigs with wireless follow focus, a remote head and a full assistant team.
+Operators show up pre-balanced, with spare batteries and consumables on hand.
+They also know the cultural codes for shrines, temples and public spaces.
+Set-up time stays short, so creative time stays long.

 FAQ